Faizdaud/django-react-sqlite-phonebook/README.md

 3. In directory of the backend api folder, run python -m pip install Django
 4. Start the server with the command py manage.py runserver

-*make sure you hace django installed in your computer first(If not use command: pip3 install djangorestframework in terminal) *If there is any cors error use command: pip install django-cors-headers in terminal to fix it
+*make sure you hace django installed in your computer first(If not use command: pip3 install djangorestframework in terminal)<br/>
+*If there is any cors error use command: pip install django-cors-headers in terminal to fix it

 ## Setting Up FrontEnd